 H.B.
 No. 3073, also known as the Summer Willis Act, amends the Texas Penal Code regarding the prosecution of sexual assault offenses.
-The bill clarifies that a sexual assault is considered to occur without consent if the actor knows that the other person is intoxicated or impaired by any substance to the extent that they are incapable of consenting.
+The bill clarifies that a sexual assault is considered to be without consent if the actor knows that the other person is intoxicated or impaired by any substance to the extent that they are incapable of consenting.
 This replaces the previous language that required the actor to have intentionally impaired the other person's ability to appraise or control their conduct by administering a substance without their knowledge.
 Additionally, the bill introduces a definition of "consent" as assigned by Section 1.07 of the Penal Code.

 Statutes affected: